 Becoming a landlord can be a wise investment.
 Whether you decide to rent out an inherited property, your own home, or a property that has been purchased solely to renovate and rent out- becoming a landlord is a rewarding occupation.
 Nevertheless, there are a lot of legal requirements, property maintenance and tenant welfare obligations to fulfill, and if these are not met to a high standard, then you could face the possibility of losing your landlord status and all of your financial income related to the rented properties.
-If you’re wanting to seek more advice before you take the plunge into becoming a landlord, here at We Buy Any House have compiled some of our best advice.
+If you’re wanting to seek more advice before you take the plunge into becoming a landlord, here at West London Gas, we have compiled some of our best advice.

 Why Should I Become a Landlord?